Translate This Page

 planning programs, and development for your school.

-A school administrator needs to make a good impression
+A school administrator needs to make a good impression on the

-on the local community through their leadership skills.
+local community through their leadership skills.

-Promote community involvement by hosting open houses.
+involvement by hosting open houses.

-Create strong relationships with other organizations and
+Create strong relationships with

-so make sure that you establish a good rapport with them.
+make sure that you establish a good rapport with them.

-Such efforts will make you an advocate for your school and
+Such efforts will make you an advocate for your school and will enable you to work towards additional programs, more funding, and better safety.

 Techniques, strategies, and leadership styles in education

-are constantly changing.
-It is important to stay on top of
+constantly changing.
+It is important to stay on top of the trends and incorporate those ideas into

-methods.
-Communicate these trends to your staff and
+your teaching methods.
+Communicate these trends to your staff and assist them with adopting new ideas and technology.

-This will improve your school’s teaching methods and
+your school’s teaching methods and

 help determine the best way to help students learn.